 The REDD+ programme, codified in the 2015 UNFCCC Paris agreement, encourages developing countries to reduce GHG emissions from deforestation and forest degradation, including those related to fires.
 The programme entails incentive result-based payments for the implementation of REDD+ activities.
 For preparing and participating in REDD+, developing countries have worked towards determining Forest Reference Levels (FRLs).
 The reference levels quantify emissions from deforestation and forest degradation over a reference period and are estimated from historical data.
 Typically, the reference period expands over 10 to 15 years, dependent upon data availability.
 The calculated reference levels serve as benchmark against which the country's performance in implementing REDD+ activities, expressed in REDD+ emission reductions, is subsequently assessed.
 Countries widely use different input data and methods for REDD+ emission estimation than in their national GHG inventories since REDD+ has higher demands for highquality, reliable observational data (FAO 2019).
 Monitoring and reporting REDD+ activities requires the establishment of a robust and transparent national forest monitoring system that is based on a combination of satellite and ground-based observations.
 Since fires are crucial to various REDD+ efforts, satellite burned area products are already or will, in near future, become an essential component in the monitoring systems (Armenteras et al., 2017).
-Optimally, the burned area products meet the following requirements:
+Optimally, the products shall meet the following aspects:

 - High-resolution burned area maps (e.g. from 30 m Landsat) are beneficial over coarser sensor burned area products since they can better resolve small fires.
-Small fires such as e.g. set during shifting cultivation widely occur in developing countries and it is important that they are captured. - Many developing countries are in the tropics where cloud cover is common.
-Burned area products relying on cloud-penetrating sensors would therefore be particularly valuable since cloud-related omission errors are common in products derived from optical sensors (Müller et al., 2013). - For establishing reference emission levels, annual burned area time series are required that reach at least 10 years backwards.
-Data continuity and temporal consistency is essential to allow for continuously tracing the country's REDD+ achievements. - Finally, burned area information included into the monitoring system must have quantified uncertainties.
+Small fires such as e.g. set during shifting cultivation widely occur in developing countries and it is important that they are captured. - For establishing reference emission levels, annual burned area time series are required that reach at least 10 years backwards.
+Data continuity and temporal consistency is essential to allow for continuously tracing the country's REDD+ achievements.